growthspark/gs-starter-theme/readme.md

 ## Custom Admin Features

-The /includes/ directory now comes stock with a variety of functions which customize the WordPress admin interface for better usability:
+The /includes/ directory now comes stocked with a variety of functions which customize the WordPress admin interface for better usability:

 ### Theme Styles applied to TinyMCE Editor